eppleton/cloudhopper-mc/readme.md

 ## Why Cloudhopper?

 Managing cloud functions sounds simple — until you're buried under a mountain of deployment files, integration classes, and cloud-specific configs.
 And every time you add a function, the pile gets bigger.
-Cloudhopper helps you escape that trap, so you can spend more time building, and less time plumbing.
+Cloudhopper helps you escape that trap, so you can ship faster, and spend less time plumbing.

 ### 🛑 Stop copy-pasting deployment files